spiral/docs/docs/en/testing/database.md

 ];
 ```

-You also recommend adding the following to your `composer.json` file to automatically load the factory, seeder and other
+We also recommend you to add the following to your `composer.json` file.
+This allows the package to automatically
-classes you create in your application.
+discover and load the classes you create, so you don't have to manually include them in your code.

 ```json
 {